pagkly/Zed/Investopedia4/Explaining the Ratio of Revenue per Employee.md

 ### The Age of the Company

 [Startup companies](https://www.investopedia.com/terms/s/startup.asp) that are hiring to fill key positions might still have relatively small revenue.
-Such firms tend to have lower revenue-per-employee ratios than more established companies that can leverage hiring for those same key positions over a larger revenue base.
+Such firms tend to have lower revenue-per-employee ratios than more established companies that can [[Leverage|leverage]] hiring for those same key positions over a larger revenue base.

 If a growing company needs to take on more help, management would ideally be able to grow its revenue at a faster rate than its labor costs, which often is reflected in steadily rising revenue-per-employee ratios.
 Ultimately, increased efficiency in managing its revenue per employee should lead to a company's expanding margins and [[improved profitability]](https://www.investopedia.com/ask/answers/012715/what-difference-between-profitability-and-profit.asp).